mattravenhall/BasicNeuralNetwork/README.md

 Just messing around with neural network fundamentals

 ## Running basicNN
-- Basic neural networks of specific sizes (two or three layer), mainly learn how to build one.
+- Basic neural networks of specific sizes (two or three layer), mainly for learning how to build one.

 ```python
 >>> import basicNN as bNN